novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-52.md

 Kim Ah-young then realized that the gazes were directed at Lee Hyun-woo, not herself.

-"Really, they're looking at him, not me."
+'People are really looking at him, not me.'

 However, she felt that more women than men were looking, realizing it wasn't because of his orange hair.